Those spare Allen wrenches and $2 tape measure from Ikea aren't going to cut it if you're making real home improvements.

 #5 A Tile Saw

 Got tiles?
 Want tiles?
 If you have even a single tile project coming up, let us assure you: you want to own your own tile saw.

 Tile projects can be tedious and time consuming, and if you're rushing to return it on time, you could end up with sloppy work.

-Look for something in the $100 to $150 range, keeping in mind that rentals will run you about $50 per day for the most simple one.
+Look for something in the $100 to $150 range.
+Keep in mind that rentals will run you about $50 per day for the most simple one.

 Plus, it'll see you through future tile projects, from fireplace surrounds to bathroom backsplashes, even patio pavers.
-Ooo!
-The starter diamond-cut blade your saw comes with should last you through a few hundred square feet, so no need to pick up extras right away.
+Ooh!
+The starter diamond-cut blade your saw comes with should last you through a few hundred square feet, so there's no need to pick up extras right away.

-The tile saw is a good reminder for buying versus renting for all tools: Consider how many times you're likely to use it, get prices on buying and renting, and do the math.
-You might be surprised how often treating yourself is the more economical option.
+The tile saw is a good reminder about buying versus renting all tools: Consider how many times you're likely to use it, get prices on buying and renting, and do the math.
+You might be surprised how often treating yourself is more economical.

 #6 Two Pairs of Safety Glasses